awsdocs/amazon-ec2-user-guide/doc_source/EBSPerformance.md

 ### Be Aware of the Performance Penalty When Initializing Volumes from Snapshots<a name="initialize"></a>

 There is a significant increase in latency when you first access each block of data on a new EBS volume that was restored from a snapshot\.
-You can avoid this performance hit by accessing each block prior to putting the volume into production\.
+You can avoid this performance hit using one of the following options:
++ Access each block prior to putting the volume into production\.
 This process is called *initialization* \(formerly known as pre\-warming\)\.
 For more information, see [Initializing Amazon EBS Volumes](ebs-initialize.md)\.
++ Enable fast snapshot restore on a snapshot to ensure that the EBS volumes created from it are fully\-initialized at creation and instantly deliver all of their provisioned performance\.
+For more information, see [Amazon EBS Fast Snapshot Restore](ebs-fast-snapshot-restore.md)\.

 ### Factors That Can Degrade HDD Performance<a name="snapshotting_latency"></a>